ying-teaching/python-book/docs/ch12_django/notes/django_crash_course.md

 Django provides following commands to manage migrations:

+- `python3 manage.py makemigrations`: creates new migrations based on the changes detected to your models.
+- `python3 manage.py migrate`: apply pending migrations to the database.
 - `python3 manage.py showmigrations`: shows all migrations in a project.
-- `python3 manage.py makemigrations`: creates new migrations based on the changes detected to your models.
+Migrations are stored in the `migrations` subfolder inside the app folder.
 - `python3 manage.py sqlmigrate app_label migration_name`: displays the SQL commands for the named migration.
-- `python3 manage.py migrate`: apply pending migrations to the database.

 ## Model